 HIGH SCHOOL DIPLOMA/EQUIVALENCY

-Free Online Classes
+Free Classes

-When searching at sdcce.edu for a class, use the search drop down menu boxes: Term select Fall 2021, Course Career select Continuing Ed-High School, choose a Subject from the drop down menu.
-Optional; click on additional search criteria drop down menus to identify specific class list.
-Using a Course Keyword i.e account, will identify all courses associated with the keyword.
+Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2022.
+Next, select Continuing Education and choose a subject from the drop down menu option.

 JOINT HIGH SCHOOL DIPLOMA PROGRAM

 Assessment and orientation required prior to enrollment.

 Continuing Education offers two Joint High School Diploma Program options.
 Programs use many teaching styles in the classroom including group and individualized instruction, and maximize the use of technology.
 The Joint High School Diploma is in cooperation with the San Diego Unified School District.
 Please speak with a Continuing Education counselor at any campus to understand how the options work, and to find out how you can achieve this important educational goal.

 Classes are free.

 High School Diploma/ High School Equivalency

 Search online using Subject drop-down menu: Continuing Education High School

-- " Algebra 1 and 2-Pre-Algebra 1 and 2
+- " Algebra 1 and 2

+- " Pre-Algebra 1 and 2

 - " American Literature 1 and 2

 - " Biology 1 and 2

 - " Contemporary Voices 1 and 2

 - " Earth Science 1 and 2

 - " Economics

 - " English 3 and 4

 - " Government

-- " Physics 1

 - " US History 1 and 2

 - " World History 1 and 2

-Courses in this program will be offered as Online and Online with set meeting times.
+Courses in this program will be offered as Online.

 HIGH SCHOOL EQUIVALENCY PREPARATION CLASSES/ADULT BASIC EDUCATION CLASSES

 Assessment and orientation required prior to enrollment.

 In addition to the traditional GED test, the California State Board of Education has approved new tests as alternatives for students who need a California High School Equivalency Certificate, which includes the HiSET (High School Equivalency Test).
-SDCCE classes prepare students for this new test.
+SDCCE currently offers two new High School Equivalency Preparation Certificates, High School Equivalency Prep 1 and High School Equivalency Prep 2.
+The courses in these certificates prepare students for this new test.
 Contact the campus to make a free appointment with a counselor.

 Classes are free.
+Contact the campus to make a free appointment with a counselor.